jcsteltenpool/functional_jammming/README.md

 ### The challenge

-Whereas the original project was ment to be written using class components, I decided to challenge myself and rewrote the entire project using on only function components.
+Whereas the original project was ment to be written using class components, I decided to challenge myself and rewrote the entire project using only function components.
 Also, I wanted to add the possibility to preview the tracks and to animate the playing preview with a micro animation of a circle filling up.

 ### Screenshot